mani-prakash/scraper/README.md

-Scraper
+# Scraper
 This project is already deployed on heroku
 To access use https://scraperdev.herokuapp.com

-There are 3 api call in the project
+## Throttle

-1)
+I've thought of using library like express-throttle, but I've kept it simple by using a variable currentRequests

-Will jut serve a html page which contains a input feild
+## async library

-Enter the url and press the options available sync or async to get the csv file
+I've written two api call once which uses async library and other which doesn't uses async library

-api /sync
+async library is used to call multiple async functions.

-2)
+Most of the code was written using callbacks, so the functionality is mostly asynchronous.

-Scraps the web page of given url and sends the hyperlinks and there occurrence count, without using async library
+### request

-api /async
+Both api calls have a request parameter which is url its value being the url of the web page the user wants to scrap.

-3)
+## response

-Scraps the web page of given url and sends the hyperlinks and there occurrence count, with using async library
+The response is a csv file, which contains all the hyperlinks and their occurrence count in the scrapped webpage.